latifkabir/BrightSTAR/database/README.md

 - The distinction of different runlists (fms, phys etc) within same run period comes from different data stream and the fact that physics trigger of any perticular stream (say fms) might not be evevated to physics yet, though other stream are already evevated to physics.
 For example the first day of data taking for FMS stream is always later than that for physics stream.

 ## Trigger Database (JSON):
-- You can just use `TStATrigDef::MakeTrigIdDB()` with appropriate DB port number.
-For a list of port numbers fro variuos runs see: `https://drupal.star.bnl.gov/STAR/comp/db/onlinedb/online-server-port-map`.
+- You can just use `TStTrigDef::MakeTrigIdDB()` with appropriate DB port number.
+For a list of port numbers for various runs see: `https://drupal.star.bnl.gov/STAR/comp/db/onlinedb/online-server-port-map`.

 - Alternatively, check `binbin/TriggerIdMaker.sh` script to get trigger ids in a text file.

+- The easiest approach is to add all relevant trigger ids from the production page: https://www.star.bnl.gov/public/comp/prod/DataSummary.html.
+Click on the production you are using and then click on
+TriggerId for the specific data stream.
+It has all variations mentioned in one place.

 ## Fill Number Database:
 - Use the shell script `bin/getFillNumber.csh` to generate txt DB and use this function to generate JSON DB from text DB: void TStFillNoDB::GenerateFillDB(TString inFile)